 Hospitals and health systems have experienced staffing issues due to U.S. nursing schools failing to keep pace with the rate of nurses retiring and some healthcare providers leaving the profession citing high workload and stress levels.
 The American Association of Colleges of Nursing (AACN) provides data that suggests that the country will need more than 200,000 new nurses each year until 2026 to fill new positions or replace retiring nurses.
 As a result, healthcare organizations will need to think how they will fill the employment gap quickly, efficiently, and securely.

 One way we are seeing these issues being combatted is through the use of telehealth solutions, which enable health workers to work face-to-face with patients remotely.
 While the adoption of this technology increased due to necessity with the pandemic, the approach could help to provide flexibility and make remote work a possibility for some within the healthcare industry.

 Where do we go from here?

 The above is merely a teaser for a deeper discussion.
-If any of the above topics resonate with you – you may be interested in attending Cority’s webinar “Key Trends in EHS 2022: A Year in Review”.
-Cority will be joined by our partner Arcadis to review some of the key trends within Safety, Health, Environment, Sustainability and Analytics – discuss how many organizations have overcome significant challenges, and what trends we expect to see carry over into 2023.
+If any of the above topics resonate with you – you may be interested in watching Cority’s webinar “Key Trends in EHS 2022: A Year in Review”.
+Cority’s partner Arcadis joins in to review some of the key trends within Safety, Health, Environment, Sustainability and Analytics – discuss how many organizations have overcome significant challenges, and what trends we expect to see carry over into 2023.